bappyBDN/Smart_Office_Monitor/README.md

 A simple real-time system for monitoring and controlling office lights and fans.

-This project helps users see which devices are ON or OFF, check current power usage, control devices from a web dashboard, and receive smart alerts through a Discord AI bot.
+This project helps users see which devices are ON or OFF, monitor current power usage, control devices from a dashboard, and receive smart alerts through a Discord AI bot.

 ---